 In Enslaved: Odyssey to the West, there's a section where Monkey, Trip and Pigsy are looking for parts to repair Pigsy's flying craft.
 The last part they need is a power cell, which they find sitting out in an open area, otherwise occupied only by large piles of junked machinery.
 Monkey and Pigsy have a brief discussion about how lucky they are to just find it sitting there, Monkey clearly not believing the group's apparent luck.
 Only after Monkey jumps down into the area and gets the cell does Pigsy warn him to "watch out for the Rhino."
 Monkey doesn't know what he's talking about - until one of the junk piles shifts, and a huge mech emerges from it.

-Dark Souls has the Continual Discharge, a giant demon that is the source of the molten pools just after leaving Quelaag's Domain, and you can enter the arena, and have to pass by it and pick up a set of armor and turn around before the demon will even think of trying to attack you.
+Dark Souls has the Ceaseless Discharge, a giant demon that is the source of the molten pools just after leaving Quelaag's Domain, and you can enter the arena, and have to pass by it and pick up a set of armor and turn around before the demon will even think of trying to attack you.

 Sort-of subverted in NES game Monster Party with the Giant Spider he's there, looking like he might be waiting, but in fact he's already dead.